The grand scheme of things

 The detailed payroll general ledger — the bridge between the payroll provider report and the full ledger — often contains critical information, but it can be onerous to sort through.
 Most sophisticated contract recipients will have a report that produces a detailed payroll general ledger, often extracted through a reporting module in their ERP or accounting system.
 This ledger contains all entries involved in payroll transactions.
 An effective tie-out of the detailed payroll general ledger compared to the total payroll expense on the income statement includes only net pay, deductions and contributions.
 Excluding gross pay avoids double counting.
 Other common items to exclude are future liabilities that aren’t a current payroll expense, such as vacation carryover or workers’ compensation board administrative costs.

 The most common issue that I’ve observed is contract recipients’ use of operational cost efficiency methods to maximize profits — doing more with fewer employees.
 For example, instead of hiring supervisors to review service delivery or frontline work, staff supervisors complete contract-related services on their own.
-An insufficient supervisory review can adversely affect service delivery.
-In one audit, more than 12,000 hours pertained to supervision position codes, which indicated a massive shortfall in appropriate supervision.
-The total salary amount of these supervisors resulted in a 15% increase in net profit but led to several critical incidents in departments.
-A detailed examination of payroll can unveil systemic problems associated with vendors and service providers that may increase the risk of lawsuits for the funding entity.
+A detailed examination of payroll can allow for efficient fund recovery.

 Conduct a deeper review if you encounter these red flags during your audit: